paketo-buildpacks/blog/content/posts/0040-spring-boot-performance.md

 But what is so special about a Spring Boot application compared to other Java applications?

-The Spring ecosystem, the integration with cloud environment and performance optimizations are particular to this Java framework; let's dive into how this buildpack helps you get the most of Spring Boot.
+The Spring ecosystem, the integration with cloud environment and performance optimizations are particular to this Java framework; let's dive into how this buildpack helps you get the most of Spring Boot. [^1]

-**Some content in this article was generated with Generative AI; the entirety of the article was reviewed by humans though.**

 # Spring Generations

-One of the quieter but useful features of the `spring-boot` buildpack is that it will warn you when you are building an application that uses an end-of-life version of Spring Boot.
+One of the less known but useful features of the `spring-boot` buildpack is that it will warn you when you are building an application that uses an end-of-life version of Spring Boot.

 How does it work?
 The buildpack reads the `Spring-Boot-Version` entry from your application's `META-INF/MANIFEST.MF` at build time, then checks it against a bundled `spring-generations.toml` file that tracks the full lifecycle of every Spring project — Spring Boot, Spring Cloud, Spring Data, Spring Security, and more.